gn0meavp/Jira-Automator/README.md

 **Automator script for Jira access**

-With using this Apple Automator script you can get easy access to the certain tickets of any tracker system like Jira by hot key:
+With using this Apple Automator script you can get easy access to the certain ticket of any tracker system like Jira by the hot key:

 ![alt tag](https://github.com/gn0meavp/Jira-Automator/blob/master/readme%20images/Screen%20Shot%202013-02-20%20at%202.59.26.png)

 **Installation**

-Download a service bundle:
+To install the script, download a service bundle:

 ![alt tag](https://github.com/gn0meavp/Jira-Automator/blob/master/readme%20images/Screen%20Shot%202013-02-20%20at%202.31.45.png)